+John is a founding member and Co-Artistic Director of Walking Shadow Theatre Company.

-He holds a Bachelor of Arts from Minnesota State University Mankato, and is an alumnus of the Lincoln Center Theater Directors Lab and Perpich Center for Arts Education.
+In addition to his work with Walking Shadow, John is a filmmaker, game developer, educator, and sings with the rock band Bad September.
+He is an alumnus of Minnesota State University Mankato, the Lincoln Center Theater Directors Lab, and Perpich Center for Arts Education.
 He can be found online at johnheimbuch.com.

 David is a founding member and the Executive Director of Walking Shadow Theatre Company.
 He has served as Production Manager for all of Walking Shadow’s productions.

-Amy is a founding member and Artistic Director of Walking Shadow Theatre Company.
-She has directed numerous production for Walking Shadow, including Eurydice, An Ideal Husband, reasons to be pretty, Saboteur, after the quake, Mojo, SQUAWK, Caligula, Amazons and Their Men, William Shakespeare's Land of the Dead, The American Pilot, Fat Pig, The Lives of the Most Notorious Highwaymen, 10-Speed Revolution, and 1926 Pleasant.
+She has directed Walking Shadow's productions of The Christians, A Midwinter Night's Revel, The Coward, The Whale, Gabriel, The Three Musketeers, The Sexual Life of Savages, Gross Indecency, Eurydice, An Ideal Husband, reasons to be pretty, Saboteur, after the quake, Mojo, Squawk, Caligula, Amazons and Their Men, William Shakespeare's Land of the Dead, The American Pilot, Fat Pig, The Lives of the Most Notorious Highwaymen, 10-Speed Revolution, and 1926 Pleasant.

 Amy has worked for Park Square Theatre, Daleko Arts, and The Playwrights' Center.
 She holds a Bachelor of Arts from Minnesota State University Mankato, is an alumnus of the Lincoln Center Theatre Director's Lab, and has served as a literary intern for the Guthrie Theater.